Wellness products

 Start with expected number of peak users, session length, and sessions per day.
 A large sauna isn’t automatically better as over-sizing can raise running costs and slow recovery, especially if the heater is mismatched.
 With over 40 years experience, we'll help you size for comfort and heat performance.

-Not always.
-Smaller commercial saunas can run on single-phase, but larger cabins and higher-output heaters often benefit from or require three-phase.
-The deciding factors are heater rating, site supply, and how fast you need heat-up/recovery.
+In the UK, smaller commercial saunas can run on single-phase, but larger cabins and higher-output heaters often benefit from or require three-phase.
+The deciding factors are heater rating, site supply, and how fast you need heat.

-Most fire incidents come from misuse such as items placed on or near the heater.
+Most fire incidents are driven by customer misuse such as items placed on or near the sauna heater.
 Reduce risk with clear rules and signage, heater burn guard, a staff check routine, correct clearances, and making it physically hard to do the wrong thing.